yaml/yaml-spec/spec/spec.md

 None of the above recommended [schemas] preclude the use of arbitrary explicit [tags].
-Hence YAML [processors] for a particular programming language typically provide some form of [local tags] that map directly to the language’s [native data structures] (e.g., **`!ruby/object:Set`**).
+Hence YAML [processors] for a particular programming language typically provide some form of [local tags] that map directly to the language's [native data structures] (e.g., **`!ruby/object:Set`**).

 While such [local tags] are useful for ad-hoc [applications], they do not